Castleview Open Farm (photos by Diarmuid Greene)

 Three cartoon farmers in overalls, one holding a pig.

-I was in secondary school at that time and I could see the farm system didn’t really make sense.
-The sheds were older and deteriorating too.
-We had a 1979 tractor doing all the mowing and we used to zero-graze with a Krone wagon and mower.
-We moved to all silage, but the cost of making silage was a disaster too.
-It was always a dream of Mam’s to do an open farm, but we thought it was a mad idea for a long time.
+I was in secondary school at that time and we could see that the current farm system wasn’t sustainable going forward.
+The sheds and our machinery were older and deteriorating too.
+We had a 1979 John Deere 3130 doing all of the work and we used to zero-graze with a Krone wagon and mower.

 – Jack Saunders